wpatter6/PokemonGoDiscordRaidBot/README.md

 # PokemonGoRaidBot

-##### Try it out in a sandbox environment: https://discord.gg/9SCnYAU (message me in discord if you want to try out admin commands)
+##### Try it out in a sandbox environment: https://discord.gg/9SCnYAU (message wpatter6 in discord if you want to try out admin commands)

+##### The bot now supports Dutch as its first non-english language!
+Using the command `!culture nl-NL` will now translate your bot's output, big thanks to sjaakbanaan for doing the translation.

 ## What it does
 - This highly configurable discord bot will parse posts in a discord server and provide clean output to a configured channel on the discord server, and/or it can pin messages in the channel they were posted in.